The Manual of the Psi

 What is psionics?

 Psionics is the practice of tapping into your inner potential, letting you perform feats with your mind, body, and soul that are normally thought to be impossible.
 All sentient beings have a psionic potential, for psionics is inherent to the very notion of thought itself.
-Actually developing one's psionic abilities requires intense dedication and training, however, qualities that most lack in some capacity.
+Actually developing one's psionic abilities requires intense dedication and training, however, qualities that most lack to some extent.

-The basic concept behind psionics is that, with deep meditation and intense training, sentient beings can look far enough inward that they unlock certain abilities of mind, body, and spirit.
-These are abilities that most any sentient being may wield if they simply bend their will towards doing so.
-In other words, psionics are not 'powers' of any sort, but in fact learned skills.
+The basic concept behind psionics is that, with deep meditation and intense training, sentient beings can look far enough inward that they unlock abilities fueled by the totality of their being.
+These are feats that almost anyone may wield if they simply bend their will towards doing so.
+In other words, while often referred to as powers, psionics are in fact learned skills.
 This is an important distinction.

-A psi will appear to be perfectly normal when not using his or her special abilities - and may even seem that way while maintaining psionics.
-They register as 'normal' to any ability or device that detects super human powers inherent to an individual, and their psionic talents cannot be neutralized by conventional means of power control - though certainly, there are psionic means of detecting or blocking psi powers.
+A psi appears to be perfectly normal when not using his or her special abilities, and may even seem that way while maintaining psionics.
+They register as 'normal' to any power or device that detects super human prowess inherent to an individual, and their psionic talents cannot be neutralized by conventional means of power control, though there are certainly psionic means of detecting or blocking psi powers.

-Psionics are divided into groups of related abilities, known as disciplines.
+Psionics are divided into groups of related abilities known as disciplines.
 Each discipline of power represents a different type of psionic capability, usually based around one central, 'root' power.
 Psionic disciplines mean different things to different characters, depending on the form of psionic activation they experience.
-There are nine known disciplines of psi powers.
+There are nine known disciplines of psionic powers.

 Six of these disciplines are standard, common paths of power that anyone may study using the Manual of the Psi.
-However, there are three additional disciplines which are optional in nature; a Gamemaster may allow or disallow their use as he or she sees fit, depending on what they include in their campaign.
-They are technically 'combination' character disciplines, but are included here to keep all psionics in one place.
+However, there are three additional, optional disciplines, the use of which a Gamemaster may permit or forbid as he or she sees fit, depending on what they include in their campaign.
+Users of these disciplines are technically 'combination' characters, but they are included here to keep all psionics in one place.

 The nine disciplines of psionic power include the following:

-Empathic Powers: empathic powers are used to manipulate the life forces of mortal entities, whether sentient or otherwise.
+Empathic Powers: empathic powers are used to manipulate the life force of mortal entities, whether sentient or otherwise.
 This discipline of power involves an awareness of the threads of life woven throughout the multiverse, often known as the essence.
-A psi who can perceive this essence and their connection to it, then, can control the very forces of life and death.
+A psi who can perceive the essence and their connection to it, then, can control the very forces of life and death.

 Metapsionic Powers: metapsionic abilities are those with which a psi may control or manipulate their own body.
 Metapsi powers give one a definitive physical edge over other humans (or even super humans), granting exceptional durability, attack capability, or physical prowess.
 Metapsionic powers may manifest differently in non-human entities, since the 'meat' to manipulate is inherently different.